About K9 Connect

 The Frisbee Catcher

-Slynk is a 7 year old pure-bred border collie.
-He comes from a very reputable breeder of ‘working lines’ (dogs bred for traits that allow them to excel in their field).
+Slynk was my pure-bred border collie.
+He came from a very reputable breeder of ‘working lines’ (dogs bred for traits that allow them to excel in their field).

 I selected and bought Slynk very carefully.
 He was to be a sport and competition dog; unfortunately he suffered a devastating knee injury at 8 months old, and his sport career ended before it began.